-If you’re experiencing a particular issue or want to work toward a specific goal, solution-focused therapy is a model to consider.
+If you’re dealing with a particular issue, experiencing burnout, or trying to work toward a specific goal, solution-focused therapy is a model to consider.

 According to the Institute for Solution-Focused Therapy, the practice is “a short-term goal-focused evidence-based therapeutic approach which helps clients change by constructing solutions rather than dwelling on problems.”

 “Having a physically visible vision board can help remind you of your shared desires and goals for when you are having issues within the relationship,” Louis says.